What Is Rectal Prolapse?

 4. Bodywork therapy – The anorectal canal is girdled by muscles and ligaments, which the pudendal nerve runs through.
 Following surgery, childbirth, or any kind of trauma or continual strain, you can develop muscle, tendon or ligament strains in corresponding tissues or organs.
 This strain and weakening of the muscles and ligaments can lead to rectal prolapse.
 The other thing that will greatly help you to heal the underlying cause of your prolapse is bodywork therapy from a specifically trained practitioner.

 NOTE: This Symptom Page provides only basic information about Rectal Prolapse.
-Sign up for the free Jini’s Home Remedies for Rectal Prolapse eBook in the pink box on the left side of this page for detailed instructions and dosages.
+Sign up for the free Jini’s Home Remedies for Rectal Prolapse eBook in the green box below for detailed instructions and dosages.